coq/coq/doc/sphinx/proof-engine/tactics.rst

       context for which an equality of the form :n:`@ident = t` or :n:`t = @ident` or :n:`@ident := t` exists, with :n:`@ident` not occurring in ``t``.

-   .. opt:: Regular Subst Tactic
+   .. flag:: Regular Subst Tactic

       This option controls the behavior of :tacn:`subst`.
 When it is activated (it is by default), :tacn:`subst` also deals with the following corner cases: